LenWinkler/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    A representation of a web page that can be changed by Javascript and other languages.

 2. What is an event?

+    Some sort of interaction with the page.
+Click, scroll, resize, etc.

 3. What is an event listener?

+    It watches an element for a specified event.

 4. Why would we convert a NodeList into an Array?

+    If we needed access to Array methods.
+A NodeList only has a few methods available to it.

 5. What is a component?

+    A reusable piece of code that is used to build similar elements.

 ### Git Set up